warpdotdev/docs/features/prompt.md

 #### Powerlevel10K (P10K)

-We don't currently support P10K chances are we won't be able to.
-The tldr; it's tricky because of how we also use the prompt_command in Warp and because P10K can be installed standalone or as an Oh-My-Zsh plugin, each of which results in different problems and requires special handling.
+We don't currently support P10K.
+Because of how we use the prompt_command in Warp and because P10K can be installed standalone or as an Oh-My-Zsh plugin, each of which results in different problems and requires special handling.

-You can also disable P10K just for Warp like so:
+We advise using Warp's default prompt or installing one of the supported tools, see [PS1 Compatability Table](../features/prompt.md#ps1-compatibility-table).
+You can disable P10K just for Warp as such:

 ```sh
 if [[ $TERM_PROGRAM != "WarpTerminal" ]]; then